kav97/Kavandeep-Portfolio/README.md

 </br>

 ## Future improvements 🌟
 - I would like to redo this project using React.
-Using JSX components to create an interactive and
+Using JSX components to create an interactive and responsive website.